jbergstroem/mariadb-alpine/README.md

 ## But why?

 Since you're new, lets start with Alpine.
-Alpine Linux is (with their own words) security-oriented, lightweight Linux distribution based on musl libc and busybox.
+Alpine Linux is (in their own words) a security-oriented, lightweight Linux distribution based on musl libc and busybox.

 Being based on musl gives the additional benefit of size concerns.
-Each megabyte matters.
+Each kilobyte matters.

 ### Another MariaDB container though?

 1. The ones I found were out of date.
 Either based on the 5.x series or just not kept up to date
-2. It was obviously too large
+2. They were obviously too large
-3. Not trapping CTRL+C. Not being able to quickly signal out is annoying.
+3. Didn't trap CTRL+C -- not being able to quickly signal out is annoying.
+4. Startup needs to be lighting fast

 ## Changed behavior